Cluster nearby stops

 This tutorial demonstrated how to include and benefit from the clusterNearby feature in the HERE Tour Planning API.
 The example problem showcased the feature and demonstrated its advantages:

-- The flexibility to adjust cluster sizes to fit business needs in an optimized route plan.
+- The flexibility to adjust cluster sizes to fit business needs in an optimized route plan using

 Next steps